Carbon-for-Developers/carbon-php-sdk/README.md

 ##### max_files_per_upload: `int`<a id="max_files_per_upload-int"></a>

 Custom file upload limit for the user across a single upload.
 If set, then the user will not be allowed to upload more files than this limit in a single upload.
 If not set,         or if set to -1, then the user will have no limit.

+##### max_characters: `int`<a id="max_characters-int"></a>

+Custom character upload limit for the user over *all* user's files across all uploads.
+If set, then the user will not be allowed to upload more characters than this limit.
+If not set, or if set to -1,         then the user will have no limit.

+##### max_characters_per_file: `int`<a id="max_characters_per_file-int"></a>

+A single file upload from the user can not exceed this character limit.
+If set, then the file will not be synced if it exceeds this limit.
+If not set, or if set to -1, then the          user will have no limit.

+##### max_characters_per_upload: `int`<a id="max_characters_per_upload-int"></a>

+Custom character upload limit for the user across a single upload.
+If set, then the user won't be able to sync more than this many characters in one upload.
+If not set, or if set to -1, then the user will have no limit.

 #### 🔄 Return<a id="🔄-return"></a>